 Her research interests include criminal law and criminology, constitutional law, feminist theories and law, human rights and equality issues in law.
 She is known in particular for her pro-choice campaigning since the 1990s.

-Seán Barrett (1944-present) has been a university senator since 2011.
+Seán Barrett (1944-present) was a university senator between 2011 and 2016.
 Seán is the current Senior Lecturer in the Economics Department of Trinity College and has enjoyed a distinguished career in academic circles along with holding high-ranking positions outside of the college, many of which have had a direct effect on transport policy and the tourism industry of Ireland.

 After graduating from UCD in 1973, Seán went on to obtain a masters degree at the highly regarded McMasters University in Canada before returning to UCD to gain his PhD in Economics.
 Following the completion of his studies, Seán took up the post of lecturer in the Economics Department in Trinity College in 1977 and has gone on to enjoy a thirty-four year long career in the college, a stay that has seen him hold some of the highest positions of office in college and has also seen him become an integral part of the college community.